brson/brson.github.com/writing.md

   like the title.

 * [Announcing Rust 1.15.1][151].
-This is mostly interesting because of the community aspect management.
+This is mostly interesting because of the community management aspect.
 The 1.15 release had a glaring soundness bug, and this is the mea culpa.
 The resulting 1.15.1 release _itself_ was difficult, and resulted in a [post mortem].